symbol/symbol-docs/source/guides/account/preventing-spam-attacks-with-account-filters.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-2. Create an ``AccountPropertyTransaction``, setting the type "AllowAddress" and passing the modification created.
+2. Create an ``AccountPropertyTransaction``, setting the type "AllowAddress".
+Add as well the modification created.

 .. example-code::